 I’ve been to Norway several times.
 Summer and winter are both appealing.
 It’s hard for me to admit winter may be the best time to go because I am a warm weather girl through and through.
 I visited one winter while living in New York; I figured if I was going to be cold somewhere in January it may as well be Scandinavia, right?
-Here’s 8 Reasons Why January is the Best Time to Visit Norway.
+But guess what?
+If you ask me, “When is the best time to go to Norway?”
+I have to admit, it really was fabulous to visit Norway in January!
+So much so, in fact, I’ve returned during winter.

 1. Magical Snowy Scenery is Plentiful

-If the thought of a “Winter Wonderland” pulls at your heartstrings this is the place for you.
-You’re nearly guaranteed to see snow somewhere (if not everywhere) you go in Norway during January.
+If the thought of a “Winter Wonderland” pulls at your heartstrings, Norway in January is the place for you.
+You’re nearly guaranteed to see snow somewhere (if not everywhere) if you go to Norway during January.
 I felt like I was in an episode of The Vikings as we walked around Oslo’s Norsk Folkemuseum, covered in snow.
 Could you faint from the beauty?
 I could!
-And we saw scenery like this everywhere we went, not just at the outdoor museum.
+And we saw scenery like this everywhere we went, not just at the outdoor museum when we went to visit Norway.

 2. There are Less Tourists